 6. Will I have to pay a submission fee or publication fee?

 Most of our journals don’t have a submission fee or publication fee.
 However, there may sometimes be a charge for printing your figures in colour.
 The ‘Instructions for authors’ page on Taylor & Francis Online for the journal you are submitting to will include full details of any fees you will need to pay, including ‘article publishing charges’ if you are submitting to an open access journal.
 If there aren’t any fees specified, you can assume that there are no fees for publishing in the journal.

 7. My article is currently in peer review.
 What is its status?

 If you submitted your article to a journal which uses an online system, such as ScholarOne Manuscripts or Editorial Manager, you should be able to view the status of your article in your Author Centre.
 You can find a link to the relevant Author Centre on the journal’s ‘Instructions for Authors’ page on Taylor & Francis Online.

-Our guide to using ScholarOne Manuscripts to submit your paper has lots of helpful information about using this system, including how to check the status of your manuscript on ScholarOne Manuscripts.
+Our guide to using ScholarOne Manuscripts to submit your paper has lots of helpful information about using this system.

 Details on how to check the status of your submitted article in Editorial Manager can be followed in this short video.